By Diane Burroughs

 My neighbors and friends are asking “What the heck is going on with that bird?”
 “Is he always like that?”
 “Man, how do you handle THAT?!”
 I tell them, “No, this is not Peachy’s normal behavior. ” Peachy is just feeling hormonal.
 I imagine this hormonal mania will last between 8 – 12 weeks and then he’ll start settling down to his usual predictable self.
 This behavior is just Peachy’s annual biological call to mate and procreate.
 Parrot lovers are well familiar with these spirited behaviors.
 Well, let me tell you how I handle this time, as it will happen every year as long as I’m blessed with Peachy in my life.

 ANYTHING THAT CAN BE CONSTRUED AS A NESTING BOX WILL BECOME A NESTING BOX: Cutting to the chase, Peachy is desperately horny!
 He is yearning for a girlfriend and searching any dark, shadowy place that would make a suitable nest.
 He is pinning for materials to shred up so his babies will be warm and safe.
 Like paper, fibers from bird toys, strings and leaves from some of the natural bird toys.
-Your goal is most likely to get this hormonal thing over and done with ASAP.
-We help Peachy by removing bird cage accessories that aggravate his current state of mind by eliciting hormone related nesting behavior!
+We minimize hormonal beahavior by removing anything that could be construed as a nest.

 MIX LOCATION UP: Birds love to nest in a familiar, comfortable places.
 And, with limited territory, their cage is their throne.
 Peachy is no different.
 Simply by frequently moving his bird cage and rearranging his bird cage accessories, Peachy is thrown off kilter.
 His lessened comfort level signals him get his ducks in a row and throws nesting behavior off.
 This simple act encourages normal, everyday, healthy exploration as opposed to the fury of making a nest and caring for babies.